feral-dot-io/protoc-gen-elmer/README.md

     - gen_codec: messages with one field while the rest are optional generates a warning "consider using cons instead"
     - gen_twirp: has unused imports
 - comments:
-    - trailing comment (and only comment) prefixes with a blank "-- "
-    - comments with a leading space translates to a double spaced comment "--  asdf"
     - Large codegen files are harder to generate.
 Perhaps create a comment documenting all structures?
     - Go code needs more
 - structure: